prof-welch-psu-ist/minesweeper2030/README.md

 massive amounts of data).

 We will get to trees soon.
-There are lots of great examples of tree structures amenable to immutability; including many as well that are better off hands down (performance wise) remaining mutable.
+There are lots of great examples of tree structures amenable to immutability; including many others that are more naturally mutable: from both a performance and implementation-simplicity perspective (heaps come to mind here).